python-thread/thread.ngjx.org/.github/CODESTYLE.md

 ### Parameter Documentation
-To document the parameters found within a class, please use the following format
+To document the parameters found within a class, please use the following format.

 ```markdown
 * group : None = None